hzoo/contributors-on-github/README.md

 You may want to create or get a "access token" that uses the `public_repo` permission if you want to use a 30/min rate limit instead of 10/min (might not be necessary).

-If you don't want this to run on all repos, you can add some orgs or specific repos for this script to run on.
-- [ ] A potential feature request would be to run another request to automatically add all orgs of the user to the list.

 <img src="options.png" alt="options" width="400px" height="400px">

 #### Permissions